-With any amount of luck and events proceeding normally Tim is likely to become the Club’s leading wicket taker of all time.
+Tim is the club’s leading wicket taker of all time with 1876 wickets for the 1st XI.
 This is a remarkable achievement in itself, but is enhanced by the fact that many of his wickets were taken in the harsh competitiveness of league cricket.
-You don’t take over a thousand wickets, take more than five in an innings 77 times, or have a 9 for 59, without talent.
+You don’t take over a thousand wickets, take more than five in an innings over 80 times, or have a 9 for 59, without talent.
 To do so in such a quiet, unassuming manner is as much to his credit as taking the wickets, Tim’s path in Henfield cricket has been from watching in his early teens to schoolboy player (the last Henfield player to wear the distinctive red cap of Steyning Grammar School) to second eleven and finally to the firsts.

-Tim is a right arm, usually but not always over the wicket, slow, off spin bowler.
-As you would expect he bowls mainly from the Pavilion end on the Common.
-From a very short run – well steps actually – the delivery is based on a classic side-on bowling action, with braced left leg, high arm action and complete follow through.
-The ball is gripped in the conventional manner for the off break.
-He does not bowl the floater away from the right hander, but gets the same variation with a seaming arm ball.
-This is bowled a little faster than previous deliveries and, if the batsman is set up for the off break, can be deadly.
-He can turn the ball sharply, but does not use this repeatedly, but rather as a variation along with astute use of the crease and slower balls.
-To be parsimonious he can bowl flat with a bit more pace, or – one feels more to his enjoyment – toss it right up to tempt the heave-ho, quite content to trade a few boundaries for a wicket.
-Any part of this repertoire is used after a skilful assessment of the pitch, batsman, and match situation – in other words sharp reading of the game and clever bowling.
+Tim was a right arm, usually but not always over the wicket, slow, off spin bowler.
+As you would expect he bowled mainly from the Pavilion end on the Common.
+From a very short run – well steps actually – the delivery was based on a classic side-on bowling action, with braced left leg, high arm action and complete follow through.
+The ball was gripped in the conventional manner for the off break.
+He did not bowl the floater away from the right hander, but got the same variation with a seaming arm ball.
+This was bowled a little faster than previous deliveries and, if the batsman was set up for the off break, was deadly.
+He could turn the ball sharply, but did not use this repeatedly, but rather as a variation along with astute use of the crease and slower balls.
+To be parsimonious he could bowl flat with a bit more pace, or – one feels more to his enjoyment – toss it right up to tempt the heave-ho, quite content to trade a few boundaries for a wicket.
+Any part of this repertoire was used after a skilful assessment of the pitch, batsman, and match situation – in other words sharp reading of the game and clever bowling.

 Initially Tim was an all-rounder, but as his bowling became more proficient his batting opportunities became fewer.
-However he can still make useful runs in the lower order, mainly from lofted drives into the “vee”, but, if the situation demands it, he can (and has) bat stubbornly for a draw.
-This though is against his nature, for he has – and this was demonstrated during his period of captaincy – a very positive approach to a game of cricket.
+However he still made useful runs in the lower order, mainly from lofted drives into the “vee”, but, if the situation demanded it, he could bat stubbornly for a draw.
+This though was against his nature, for he haa – and this was demonstrated during his period of captaincy – a very positive approach to a game of cricket.

 Nicholas Blake (1981-2006)